20 romantic destinations in Europe for a couple getaway

 Rovinj is filled with incredible things to do and there is no shortage of exploring to be done.
 From wandering the cobblestone streets of Old Town to visiting the St. Euphemia Church and its bell tower, there is something for everyone.

 Consider grabbing cocktails at Bar Mediterraneo situated along the coast.
 You can even jump right into the water from the bar!

 Looking for somewhere to stay in Rovinj?
 Check out the unbelievable boutique hotel Spirito Santo.
 Situated down a quiet cobblestone alley right outside Old Town, the hotel offers immense comfort, a delicious breakfast, and other amenities to ensure you have the best visit!
 Consider borrowing one of the hotel bikes to ride through Old Town or along the water in order to see everything this romantic hidden gem has to offer!

 Barcelona is such a romantic city – it has romance in the stones of its gorgeous ochre-colored streets!

-There are so many things to do in Barcelona for couples!
+There are so many for couples!
 If you like romantic walks, you and your lover can wander the atmospheric streets of the Gothic Quarter.
 This is the old town of Barcelona, home to its gothic cathedral and a dense network of old residential streets and alleys, with ornate balconies and the odd bit of laundry hanging out to dry.

 And if you want to be inspired, what better than the curvy, whimsical designs of Gaudí’s Art Nouveau masterpiece, Casa Batlló?
 Or the iconic work-in-progress basilica, La Sagrada Familia?